-CRJ 1363 Introduction to Corrections, 3 cr.
+CRJ 1363 - Introduction to Corrections

 An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system.
-3 hours lecture.

-CRJ 1383 Criminology, 3 cr.
+CRJ 1383 - Criminology

 The study of criminal behavior to include theories, statistics, trends of criminal behavior.
-3 hours lecture.

-CRJ 2513 Juvenile Justice, 3 cr.
+CRJ 2513 - Juvenile Justice

 Organization, functions, and jurisdiction of juvenile agencies are studied.
 Processing, detention, and disposition of cases are also covered.
 Statutes and court procedures applied to juveniles are also covered.
-3 hours lecture.